b-e-p/bep/README.md

 ![](imgs/how_to_update.png)

-### And lastly, to list installed packages and whether each is turned on or off:
+### To List Installed Packages and whether each is turned on or off:
 ```
 # List installed packages:
 bep list